The Public Interest Law Society invites you to the 30th Annual Howard B. Eisenberg Do-Gooders' Auction

 Substantial appetizers, soft drinks, and two drink tickets will be provided.
 A cash bar will also be available throughout the evening.
-Law student and recent graduates (2020, 2021, and 2022) ticket price is $25 (including one guest) and for all others $40.
-Event ticket prices will increase on February 3.
-Please purchase your tickets early.
+Law student ticket price is $40 per person and for all others $50 per person.

 You don’t need to attend to bid and win.
 Silent Auction bidding will start on January 12, 2023 and end at 7:00 p.m. on February 17.
 Once bidding opens new items will be added weekly.